cfagiani/datasponge/README.md

 ==========

 A toolkit for crawling the web and extracting information that can be run on a single host or distributed across multiple hosts (for scalability).
-This is a SpringBoot application that can use an embedded ActiveMQ JMS broker (or optionally an external broker).
+This is a Spring Boot application that can use an embedded ActiveMQ JMS broker (or optionally an external broker).

 ###Overview
 The Data Sponge provides a mechanism for performing a targeted crawl of a set of websites rooted at one or more URLs.
 The bulk of the configuration is stored in a JobDefinition JSON document (a sample of which can be found in the test/resources directory).